c64-dev/Compressor/README.md

 Simply download or clone the repository and extract to any folder.
 In order to be able to use the utility from any directory run:

+'''
 sudo mv compressor.sh /usr/local/bin/compressor
+'''

 ### Usage
 Run the utility from a terminal window as follows:

+'''
 compressor <max quality> [input dir] [output dir]
+'''

-where <max quality> an integer from 1 (lowest) to 100 (highest).
+where '<max quality>' an integer from 1 (lowest) to 100 (highest).
 This states the maximum quality for the compressor to use.
 Recommended setting between 80-90.

 Utilities